Hormonal Acne: Common Causes and Effective Treatments

 Outbreaks of acne can occur anywhere on the body, but are most common on the face, neck, shoulders, upper arms, back, and buttocks.

-In adult acne, pimples and papules are more common.
-Another feature of adult acne is that it tends to occur around the chin, the jawline, and the neck.
+During hormonal acne breakouts in adults, pimples, papules and cysts tend to occur around the chin, the jawline, and the neck.
 Adult acne is more common in women than men and becomes less frequent as patients age.

-More so than men, women are especially prone to experiencing fluctuating hormone levels, which has been linked to acne.
-Women often experience changes in hormones coinciding with their menstrual cycle, and many (75% according to one report, 70% according to another) report outbreaks during the premenstrual time period.
+Women are especially prone to fluctuating hormone levels, which has been linked to acne.
+They often experience outbreaks that coincide with their menstrual cycle, generally during the premenstrual time period.

 Hormonal acne in women also occurs during pregnancy and before or during menopause.

-Taking birth control pills (oral contraceptives) will sometimes improve acne, while stopping to take birth control medications may lead to changing hormones and outbreaks.
+Taking birth control pills (oral contraceptives) will sometimes improve acne, while stopping birth control medications may lead to changing hormones and outbreaks.

 Patients can have a family predisposition to acne according to the AAD.
 One study found that 50% of patients with adult acne report a first-degree relative (parent or sibling) who experienced adult acne.